codedragon/code_reviews/slides.md

-# Sometimes an error only becomes APPARENT during the line executed on the bottom
+# An error may only becomes APPARENT as the line on the bottom is executed